-With their leading-edge research programs and focus in the healthcare market, the federal laboratory and universitybased research programs have an exemplary record in providing opportunities for bioentrepreneurs to develop both high-growth companies and high-growth medical products.
-Indeed, a preliminary study from 2007 has shown that more than 100 drug and vaccine products approved by the U.S. FDA were based at least in part on technologies directly licensed from university and federal laboratories with federal labs (NIH) providing nearly 20 percent of the total [18].
-Further, another study from 2009 has shown that university-licensed products commercialized by industry created at least 279,000 jobs across the United States during a 12-year period and that there was an increasing share of the United States GDP each year attributable to university-licensed products [19].
-Additionally, a study published in the New England Journal of Medicine [20] in 2011 based upon the earlier 2007 preliminary study showed the intramural research laboratories at the NIH as by far the largest single nonprofit source of new drugs and vaccines approved by the FDA.
-This is an indication that the impact of licensing by universities and (by extension) federal laboratories will be increasingly effective and important into the future.
-Even with this success, there is movement towards a new, more collaborative horizon, especially with a "bench-to-beside" style collaboration as show in Figure 14.4.
+With their leading-edge research programs and focus in the health-care market, the federal laboratory and university-based research programs have an exemplary record in providing opportunities for bioentrepreneurs to develop both high-growth companies and high-growth medical products.
+Indeed, a preliminary study from 2007 has shown that more than 100 drug and vaccine products approved by the US FDA were based at least in part on technologies directly licensed from university and federal laboratories with federal labs (NIH) providing nearly 20% of the total [16].
+Further, another study from 2009 has shown that university-licensed products commercialized by industry created at least 279,000 jobs across the United States during a 12-year period and that there was an increasing share of the United States GDP each year attributable to university-licensed products [17].
+In addition, a study published in the New England Journal of Medicine [18] in 2011 based upon the earlier 2007 preliminary study showed the intramural research laboratories at the NIH as by far the largest single nonprofit source of new drugs and vaccines approved by the FDA.
+This is an indication that the impact of licensing by universities and (by extension) federal laboratories will be increasingly effective and important in the future.
+Even with this success, there is movement toward a new, more collaborative horizon, especially with a "bench-to-beside" style collaboration as show in Fig. 15.4.

-With the rising costs of traditional drug discovery and mounting pressures on healthcare costs, companies are starting to adopt the model of joint venture with academia.
-For example, Pfizer has embarked on a novel academicindustry partnership paradigm with the establishment of its Center for Therapeutic Innovation (CTI) program.
-By the end of 2011, CTI has established partnerships with 20 leading academic medical centers across the United States, and supports collaborative projects from four dedicated labs in Boston, New York City, San Francisco, and San Diego.
-Another example is the establishment of Innovations Centers (ICs) by Johnson & Johnson in Boston, San Francisco, Shanghai, and London.
+With the rising costs of traditional drug discovery and mounting pressures on health-care costs, companies are starting to adopt the model of a joint venture with academia.
+For example, Pfizer has embarked on a novel academic-industry partnership paradigm with the establishment of its Center for Therapeutic Innovation (CTI) program.
+By the end of 2011, CTI has established partnerships with 20 leading AMCs across the United States and supports collaborative projects from four dedicated labs in Boston, New York City, San Francisco, and San Diego.
+Another example is the establishment of Innovations Centers by Johnson & Johnson in Boston, San Francisco, Shanghai, and London.
 Scientists from academia are embracing this model as well given the pressures of funding their research as well as their drive to see their work not only published in leading journals but also seeing the products of their research turn into a product that can benefit the public at large.